 Question: Are campus offices open?

 Answer: Departments and offices are open and available.
-If you plan to visit a campus office, we ask that you wear a mask and have their temperature checked upon arrival.
+Visitors to campus will be required to wear a mask and have their temperature checked upon arrival.

 For questions specific to your situation please contact: